 ![]() |

-RFID Ecosystem Simulator + Toolkit The simulator and its associated toolkit allow us to generate RFID tag read events (TREs) based on previously collected location traces, user-generated traces, or on traces that are randomly generated according to user-provided parameters.
+RFID Ecosystem Simulator The simulator and its associated toolkit was developed to generate RFID tag read events (TREs) based on previously collected location traces, user-generated traces, or on traces that are randomly generated according to user-provided parameters.
 The TREs are generated according to a user-specified voronoi graph which includes all antennas and all inhabitable spaces in the simulated deployment.
 The generated TREs can be stored in a log file, sent to a database, or streamed directly to system components for benchmarking, debugging, and experimentation.
 The simulator toolkit includes Tablet PC-based applications for generating location trace files.
-These applications allow users to generate location traces by simply drawing them on top of a map. |
+These applications allow users to generate location traces by simply drawing them on top of a map.

 ![]() |

-RFIDDER: Micro-blogging with the RFID Ecosystem (pronounced 'friter') RFIDDER is a microblogging infrastructure that uses events (e.g. "Kai entered the Ubicomp lab", "Turiya is having lunch with Ying", "The database group meeting in CSE 605 just ended") detected by the RFID Ecosystem to provide a user's social network with an ambient awareness of that user's status.
-RFIDDER has a web-based interface and a mobile interface for Nokia Nseries phones.
-For interested users, RFIDDER also supports a connection to the popular social networking and microblogging application Twitter. |
+RFID-Based Friend and Object Search Some of the simplest location-aware services are those that allow users to query the current location of their friends or personal objects.
+We've built two applications that offer these services to users.
+An Object Search application uses forms and a Google maps interface to allow users to search for their lost RFID-tagged objects.
+The second application, Rfidder (pronounced "arphid-er") is a microblogging app that uses events (e.g. "Kai entered the Ubicomp lab", "Turiya is having lunch with Ying", "The database group meeting in CSE 605 just ended") detected by the RFID Ecosystem to provide a user's social network with an ambient awareness of that user's status.
+Rfidder has a web-based interface and a mobile interface for Nokia Nseries phones.
+Rfidder also supports Twitter integration for Twitter users.
+We have deployed and studied the use of these applications in the RFID Ecosystem with more than 100 users.

 ![]() |